IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-35.md

 This tutorial uses Ceph storage for demonstration purpose.
 You must use a supported storage.
 For more information about supported storage, see [Storage Considerations](https://www.ibm.com/docs/en/cloud-paks/cloud-pak-watson-aiops/3.5.0?topic=requirements-storage-considerations).

 If you are deploying on AWS, then EFS (Amazon Elastic File System) can be used for persistent storage.
-For more information, see [AWS EFS guide](https://docs.aws.amazon.com/efs/latest/ug/getting-started.html) in the AWS documentation.
-You can also follow the [example of AWS EFS configuration instruction](aws-efs-config-example.md)
+For more information, see [Getting started with Amazon Elastic File System](https://docs.aws.amazon.com/efs/latest/ug/getting-started.html) in the AWS documentation.
+You can also refer to the [AWS EFS storage configuration example](aws-efs-config-example.md)

 From the Argo CD UI, click `NEW APP`, input the following parameters for Ceph, and then click `CREATE`.